gphat/omg/observability.md

 * Wrote [a guest post for Honeycomb talking about making people awesome with instrumentation](https://honeycomb.io/blog/2017/01/instrumentation-is-about-making-people-awesome/).
 * Reviewing posts and early books in the observability space, such as a technical review of [Cindy Sridharan](https://medium.com/@copyconstruct)'s [Distributed Systems Observability](http://distributed-systems-observability-ebook.humio.com).

-# Future

-I hope to continue learning, teaching and pushing Observability in to the future.
-I feel that it is essential to the technical and social well-being of technology companies by keeping operations and teams in tip-top shape!